XT-6 magnetyzer do silników - BENZYNA + olej - XT-6 magnetizer

 - The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.

-- Significant importance in advanced technologically fields – are used in computer drives, electric motors, medical apparatus or very advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: